kohkimakimoto/essh/README.md

 # Essh

-Essh is an extended ssh client command.
+Essh is an extended `ssh` command.
 The features are the following:

 * **Simple**: A single binary CLI tool.
 Essh simply wraps `ssh` command.
 You can use it in the same way as `ssh`.
 * **Configuration As Code**: You can write SSH client configuration (aka:`~/.ssh/config`) in Lua code.
 So your ssh_config can become more dynamic.